Jessicavazm/JessicaVaz_T2A1-A/README.md

 Data integrity is very crucial in relational database models to ensure data stored in database is accurate and consistent.
 Databases are only effective when they store accurate information that can be used to provide valuable insights.
 It's extremely important tables are connected correctly in order to retrieve accurate information and perform operations on database.

 Applying constraints is a way to ensure integrity in Relation databases.
 Constraints are rules applied to database.
-These rules are required to be follow in order to process data correctly.
+These rules are required to be followed in order to process data correctly.
 A violation of constraints will cause database operations to be rejected.

 ### Type of constraints